 - Brushing and Flossing – continue to brush and floss your teeth while taking care not to disturb the extraction site.

 Thanks to recent advancements in clinical dentistry, there are minimal clinical situations nowadays that require tooth extraction, since even the most severely damaged teeth can be restored without the need for removal.
-Your dentist will be able to guide you if a tooth extraction is necessary for your treatment.
+Consult West Keller Dental, our dental care expert will be able to guide you if a tooth extraction is necessary for your treatment.